 The direction of movement of the neck vibration affects the preferred orientation of the Dead Spot Terminator.
 The neck could vibrate in plane with the fingerboard, perpendicular the fingerboard plane, or could twist (torsion) depending upon the characteristics of each resonance.
 Within any single resonance, the neck could be vibrating in multiple planes as well as with torsion.
 Clearly there is a lot more to be learned about neck resonances and how it affects tone and sustain, but the Dead Spot Terminator represents the state of the art in eliminating electric bass dead spots.

 Installation, without modification of the peghead has been a priority in the development of the DST, and for the initial model, the DST has been designed to fit all Fender style basses with 34″ scale and with the tuner base attached to the peghead with four screws.
 The DST has been tested successfully on Music Man basses, and on basses with contemporary machines attached to the peghead with a screw on collar around the string post such as the Gotoh and Hipshot.
-For these basses, an adaptor is in the works.
+For these basses, an adapter is in the works.